DjangoGirls/tutorial/authentication_authorization/README.md

         </div>
 ```

 This adds a nice "Hello &lt;username&gt;" to remind us who we are and that we are authenticated.
-Also this adds link to log out of the blog.
+Also this adds a link to log out of the blog.
 But as you might notice this isn't working yet.
-Oh nooz, we broke the internez!
+Oh nooz, we broke the internetz!
 Lets fix it!

-We decided to rely on django to handle log-in, lets see if Django can also handle log-out for us.
+We decided to rely on django to handle login, lets see if Django can also handle logout for us.
 Check https://docs.djangoproject.com/en/1.6/topics/auth/default/ and see if you find something.

 Done reading?
 You should by now think about adding a url (in `mysite/urls.py`) pointing to the `django.contrib.auth.views.logout` view.
-Like that:
+Like this:

 ```
 from django.conf.urls import patterns, include, url